-Keep these notices about creditable coverage, because you may need them later.
+Keep this notice about creditable coverage, because you may need them later.
 If you enroll in a Medicare plan that includes Part D drug coverage, you may need these notices to show that you have maintained creditable coverage.
-If you didn't get a notice about creditable coverage from your employer or retiree group plan, you can get a copy from the employer or retiree group's benefits administrator or the employer or union.
+If you didn't get the creditable coverage notice, request a copy from the employer or retiree group's benefits administrator or the employer or union.